powerline/powerline/docs/source/troubleshooting.rst

   :file:`.tmux.conf` to solve this issue::

     set -g default-terminal "screen-256color"
 * If you're using iTerm2, make sure that you have enabled the setting :guilabel:`Set locale variables automatically` in :menuselection:`Profiles --> Terminal --> Environment`.
+* Make sure tmux knows that terminal it is running in support 256 colors.
+You may tell it tmux by using ``-2`` option when launching it.

 I’m using tmux/screen and Powerline is colorless
 ------------------------------------------------